marcliberatore/230-lab-command-line/README.md

 # Linux Commands Lab: `grep` and `wc`

-This lab is a brief tutorial on `grep` and `wc`, two useful Linux commands that frequently used together to count the number of occurrences of certain phrases in some specified files.
+This lab is a brief tutorial on `grep` and `wc`, two useful Linux commands that count the number of occurrences of certain phrases in some specified files.

 To start working on this lab you must be logged in to the Edlab and in your `cs230` directory.
 From this directory run the command: